ohjho/CourseraGetDataProject/CodeBook.md

 subject
 -------
-subject code.
+subject code
 1 to 30: identity of subject measured

 avg_mean
 --------